Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Introduction

 for each $j \sim i$.

-For any given choice of weights, the resulting fractional matching may or may not respect the budget constraints of the advertisers.
-Therefore, the value of a proportional allocation is defined as the sum of the allocations on each advertiser up to their budget.
-Specifically,
+For any given choice of weights, the resulting fractional matching may or may not respect the capacity constraints of the right hand nodes.
+Therefore, the value of a proportional allocation is defined as the sum of the allocations on each $j \in J$ up to their capacity.
+Formally,

-We want a proportional allocation whose value is close or equal to the size of the maximum matching in the bipartite graph (which is clearly an upper bound on the highest possible value).
+We want a proportional allocation whose value is close or equal to the value of the maximum matching in the bipartite graph (which is clearly an upper bound on the highest possible value).
 We refer to the value of the maximum matching as $\OPT$.

-In a surprising paper, Agrawal, Mirrokni, and Zadimoghaddam ~\cite{AMZ18} show that there is always a selection of weights that give a proportional allocation whose value can be made arbitrarily close to the maximum matching in any bipartite graph.
+Surprisingly, Agrawal, Mirrokni, and Zadimoghaddam~\cite{AMZ18} show that there is always a selection of weights that gives a proportional allocation whose value can be made arbitrarily close (but never equal) to the maximum matching in any bipartite graph.

-\begin{theorem}[\cite{AMZ18}] For any instance of bipartite matching and any $\eps > 0$, there is an iterative algorithm that finds a selection of weights $\{\alpha_j\}_{j \in J}$ such that the resulting proportional allocation $x$ has value $\val(x) \geq (1-\eps) \OPT$, and taking $O(\frac{\log n}{\eps^2})$ rounds each running in time $O(m)$, where $n$ and $m$ denote the number of nodes and edges in the graph, respectively. \end{theorem}
+\begin{theorem}[\cite{AMZ18}] For any instance of bipartite matching and any $\eps > 0$, there is an iterative algorithm that finds a selection of weights $\{\alpha_j\}_{j \in J}$ such that the resulting proportional allocation $x$ has value $\val(x) \geq (1-\eps) \OPT$.
+The algorithm takes $O(\frac{\log (n/\eps)}{\eps^2})$ rounds each running in time $O(m)$, where $n$ and $m$ denote the number of nodes and edges in the graph, respectively. \end{theorem}